 If applicant is a minor, guardian must provide:

-I hope that you have found this post helpful but if you still have troubles with the application or get stuck on the way, do ask for assistance by leaving a comment and I will ensure that the most appropriate suggestion is recommended.
+I hope that you have found this post on how to apply for Finland visa in Nigeria helpful.
+If you still have troubles with the application or get stuck on the way, do us for assistance.
+We will ensure that the most appropriate suggestion is recommended.